Duncannon: Transport

 Bus Éireann route 370 links Duncannon to New Ross, Waterford and Wellingtonbridge.
 There are several buses daily except Sundays.
-The nearest railway station is Waterford railway station which is located 22km away in Waterford travelling via the Ballyhack - Passage East ferry.
+The nearest railway station is Waterford railway station which is located 22 km away in Waterford travelling via the Ballyhack - Passage East ferry.

 Sports

 The local Gaelic Athletic Association club team is called St James' G.A.A club, and plays in the Wexford Senior Football Championship and the Wexford Intermediate Hurling Championship.
 The club won the Wexford Senior Football Championship in 2015, having been promoted from the Intermediate rank the previous year.
 The hurling team have won several county titles having begun at Junior D level in 2009.
-In recent years Matthew O'Hanlon has captained the Wexford Senior Hurling team to win the Leinster SHC final in 2019 and village native Graeme Molloy has also captained the Wexford senior football side prior to his retirement.
-Brendan Doyle was also a pivotal member of the panel during the 2000s and early 2010s.
+In later years, Matthew O'Hanlon captained the Wexford Senior Hurling team to win the Leinster SHC final in 2019 and village native Graeme Molloy also captained the Wexford senior football side prior to his retirement.
+Brendan Doyle was also a member of the panel during the 2000s and early 2010s.

 The local soccer team is Duncannon United who play in the Wexford League.

-Local Business and Services
+Amenities

-Duncannon is currently host to three pubs, two cafes and a local shop is due to be finished reconstruction during April 2022.
-Local restaurants include Aldridge Lodge and Dunbrody Country House, There are also cafe including the Wild Rose Cafe at the Fort Conan Hotel and Gralinn on the beach front.
+Duncannon has three pubs, two cafes and a local shop.
+Local restaurants include Aldridge Lodge and Dunbrody Country House.
+There are also several cafes in the area and on the beach front.
 Duncannon Holiday Park is a holiday village which provides accommodation and camping facilities.

+Duncannon Fort incorporates a maritime museum, Cockleshell Arts Gallery, Officer's Mess Café and craft shop and other craft outlets and is open daily from June to September.
+During the off season, guided tours are available from Monday to Friday.
+Duncannon Fort.